rishabhjain-qait/SeleniumGridAutoscaler/README.md

 docker build -t selenium-grid-k8s-autoscaler:1.0 .
 ```

+if using docker desktop for running k8s use kubernetes.docker.internal:6443 as the host name
+if using rancher desktop for running k8s use kubernetes.default.svc:443 as the host name

 ### k8s api endpoint for autoscaling logic

 #### to get pods list - pod ips and name mapping